-Emperor Constantine the Great is one of the great personalities of world history.
+Emperor Constantine the Great is one of the great personalities in world history.
 Before him, the Church endured heavy persecution at the hands of the Roman emperors.
-His conversion to Christianity was a great turning point in its history, for, with the publication of the Edict of Religious Tolerance of Milan (Milan, Mediolanum) in January 313, Emperor Constantine ensured the Church complete freedom throughout the Roman Empire.
-From now on, the Church entered a period of flourishing, progress, and prosperity, its ‘golden century’.
+His conversion to Christianity was a significant turning point in its history, for, with the publication of the Edict of Religious Tolerance of Milan (Milan, Mediolanum) in January 313, Emperor Constantine ensured the Church complete freedom throughout the Roman Empire.
+From now on, the Church entered a period of flourishing, progress, and prosperity, its ‘golden century.

 Constantine was sent to Diocletian’s court in Nicomedia immediately after his father was appointed one of the two Caesars of the Tetrarchy in 293.
 After Constantine died of ill health, troops loyal to Constantius proclaimed Constantine Augustus.
 Later Galerius granted him the title of Caesar, confirming Constantine’s jurisdiction over the territories held by his father.